bfeng/KVStore/README.md

 Launch the kv store test
 optional arguments:
-  -h, --help            show this help message and exit --w W                 the number of workers
+  -h, --help            show this help message and exit -w W                 the number of workers
-  --t T                 the number of requests
+  -t T                 the number of requests
-  --m {Sequential,Causal,Eventual,Linear}
+  -m {Sequential,Causal,Eventual,Linear}
                         the consistency model
 ```